-20. Policy History
+21. Policy History

-Version Date Changes / Amendments 1 27 Aug 2018 Initial Draft Developed
+Version Date Changes / Amendments 1 27 Aug 2018 Initial Draft Developed Adopted at the May 2019 Council Meeting 2 28 June 2022 Review and update Adopted at the February 2023 Council Meeting

 NOTE: This is a controlled document.
-If you are reading a printed copy please check that you have the latest version by checking it on Councils Electronic Document system.
+If you are reading a printed copy, please check that you have the latest version by checking it on Councils Electronic Document system.
 Printed or downloaded versions of this document are uncontrolled.

-21. Appendix 1 - Taking Enforcement Action
+22. Appendix 1 - Taking Enforcement Action